warangstudio/bootcamp_projects/README.md

 # BOOTCAMP PROJECTS
+Data science bootcamp batch 06 with datarockie
+You can learn more at https://datarockie.com/
-Data science bootcamp batch 06 with https://datarockie.com/ We learn 10 spint during 4 month program.
+We learn 10 spint during 4 month program.

 - Spread Sheet